The National Disability Insurance Scheme (NDIS) is funded by the Commonwealth Government.

 Brotherhood of St Laurence (BSL) and the NDIS roll-out in North East Melbourne Area

-If you would like to talk to an Aboriginal or Torres Strait Islander staff member you can ask to speak to a member of the BSL NDIS Aboriginal Participation Team.
+NDIS participants who identify as Aboriginal or Torres Strait Islander can ask to talk to a member of the BSL NDIS Aboriginal Participation Team.

 How to contact the BSL NDIS Team:

 Phone: 1300 BSL NDIS (1300 275 634) / 1300 BSL ECEI (1300 275 323)

 Or drop into one of their offices during business hours: